Rootstock Foundry Starter kit

 After obtaining the RPC URLs, create a file named .env

-in your project's root directory (important: this file should not be committed to version control).
-Add the necessary environment variables to the .env
+file (important: this file should not be committed to version control).
+Add the next environment variable to the .env

 file: